 This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
 This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
-You may have to contact your state driver licensing authority for additional information.
+You may need to contact your state driver licensing authority for additional information.

-You must have a CDL to operate:
+A CDL is required to operate:

-- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
+- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A trailer with a GVWR of 10,001 pounds or more, if the gross combination weight rating (GCWR) is 26,001 pounds or more. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle which requires hazardous materials placards or is carrying material listed as a select agent or toxin in 42 CFR 73.
 Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
-Contact your local department of driver licensing for more information.
+Contact your local Bureau of Motor Vehicles for more information.